Andrea-vicari/Cash_Calculator/README.md

-# CASH CALCULATOR - JS Interface
+# CASH CALCULATOR - JS UI

 ## Intro
 This project starts from an idea to transform a Javascript algorithm, developed while i was attending a course, in a real interface.
 The main task of the original 👉 [Project](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register), needed to achieve a Certification from FreeCodeCamp, was to Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument and return the Cash to give back.